teched25xp264/teched2025-XP264/exercises/ex1/README.md

 ## Exercise 1.1 - Easy access to your teched landscape with SSO.

 - Access to the solution landscape is provided via the [Easy Navigation dashboard](https://url.sap/3kf0ol).
-- Please use your allocated student's SSO credentials to login...
+- Please use your allocated SSO credentials to login...

 <table style="width: 100%; border-collapse: collapse; background-color: #f5f5f5;" border="1">
 <tbody>